with ποΈ Jim Lauria β VP Sales & Marketing at Mazzei Injector Company

 Antoine Walter:

-So actually at that place, usually I would ask my guests a bit about their path, but I’d like to take a different twist here.
+So actually at that place, usually I would ask my guests a bit about their path, but Iβd like to take a different twist here.
 You are running a podcast, both of you together, and your podcast is about water.
-It’s called water.
-We’re talking about, but actually it’s not directly about water.
-It’s about talking about water.
-So I thought that’s an interesting twist.
+Itβs called water.
+Weβre talking about, but actually itβs not directly about water.
+Itβs about talking about water.
+So I thought thatβs an interesting twist.
 And then I saw your trailer and your introduction, which was saying that you are the two most.
 And I quote kick-ass storytellers in the water industry.
 So lets me play a bit around that.
-And I have this book, I haven’t read, you have Jim, but I haven’t read it, which is the hero with a thousand faces from Joseph Campbell.
+And I have this book, I havenβt read, you have Jim, but I havenβt read it, which is the hero with a thousand faces from Joseph Campbell.
 But the concept is really cool.
-It’s about all these stories, this mono meets of the hero’s journey and have been at the movie theater with my daughters, seeing frozen too, which is following that same hero’s journey.
-And I thought, why not use the hero’s journey to interview the two most kick-ass storytellers in this industry?
-And we’ll be following the 12 steps of that hero’s journey if that’s okay with you.
+Itβs about all these stories, this mono meets of the heroβs journey and have been at the movie theater with my daughters, seeing frozen too, which is following that same heroβs journey.
+And I thought, why not use the heroβs journey to interview the two most kick-ass storytellers in this industry?
+And weβll be following the 12 steps of that heroβs journey if thatβs okay with you.

 Adam Tank:

 Sure.
 Yeah, we love it.
-That’s a great idea.
+Thatβs a great idea.
 Yeah.

 Antoine Walter:

-So let’s start with step one.
+So letβs start with step one.
 The step one is the ordinary word.
-So we meet our two heroes and today your heroes are you Jim and you Adam Jim, you’re the VP sales and marketing of the Mazzei injector company.
-That’s a bit of your background, but it would be cool if you could guide us very quick into your steps.
+So we meet our two heroes and today your heroes are you Jim and you Adam Jim, youβre the VP sales and marketing of the Mazzei injector company.
+Thatβs a bit of your background, but it would be cool if you could guide us very quick into your steps.

 Jim Lauria:

 Sure.
-So I’ve got a degree in chemical engineering and when I got out of school, I started in the process industries started in the sugar industry as a process engineer, production manager and environmental manager, and then moved into sales and marketing and became an expert brewing and filtration of beer.
+So Iβve got a degree in chemical engineering and when I got out of school, I started in the process industries started in the sugar industry as a process engineer, production manager and environmental manager, and then moved into sales and marketing and became an expert brewing and filtration of beer.
 So I had the engineerable germ of traveling around the world and visiting all the breweries and moved there up in my Korean process.
 Industry news became a CEO of several companies.
 And around 20 years ago, I decided to really focus on the water industry and more from the sales and marketing side of the water industry.
 And one of the things that Adam and I are connected on was the idea about marketing and how to tell stories.
-We don’t claim to be the most kick-ass storytellers, Antoine wouldn’t claim to know the most kick storytellers.
-And that’s what really predicated the podcast where we felt between the two of us.
+We donβt claim to be the most kick-ass storytellers, Antoine wouldnβt claim to know the most kick storytellers.
+And thatβs what really predicated the podcast where we felt between the two of us.
 We could get some really good people on.
 And the joke is we want to talk about water.
 We want to talk about talking about war.
-So that’s kind of the journey to the podcast and I’ll let Adam fill in some of the other ones.
+So thatβs kind of the journey to the podcast and Iβll let Adam fill in some of the other ones.

 Antoine Walter:

-So if you know the most kick-ass storytellers, I mean, there are many, let’s go a bit outside of the water industry for a second.
+So if you know the most kick-ass storytellers, I mean, there are many, letβs go a bit outside of the water industry for a second.
 What would be a couple of names who would give here?
-What’s your inspiration?
+Whatβs your inspiration?

 Adam Tank:

-Oh man, there’s so many good ones.
+Oh man, thereβs so many good ones.
 I think of people like Malcolm Gladwell.
 There are a lot of really good authors that do a really nice job of telling stories and they take things that are typically boring or commonplace and they make them very exciting and approachable to a commoner like me.
 I never want to be business linear, someone like emailing loss, Kate and her love him.
-The guy’s a master at telling stories.
-He’s a master at selling a vision about getting to Mars and why anyone would put one of his vehicles, a Tesla and his space.
+The guyβs a master at telling stories.
+Heβs a master at selling a vision about getting to Mars and why anyone would put one of his vehicles, a Tesla and his space.
 I mean that in and of itself is an incredible story.
-So I look at people like that and think the outcomes that they’re driving for themselves or their industry are the exact same outcomes that we need to bring more eyeballs into water because that drives more investment.
+So I look at people like that and think the outcomes that theyβre driving for themselves or their industry are the exact same outcomes that we need to bring more eyeballs into water because that drives more investment.
 It drives more interest, it drives more talent, it drives more business.
-It drives everything that when you need to be a successful 21st century industry, which arguably we’re not right now.
+It drives everything that when you need to be a successful 21st century industry, which arguably weβre not right now.

 Antoine Walter:

 Well you are working Adam for a company which aims to change that industry.
 I was very impressed when I had the chance on that same microphone to interview Ari Raivetz, the CEO of transcend.
-And I’m still shocked by what you’re building, but for the ones that missed episode 17, can you present you your company and then a bit of your path
+And Iβm still shocked by what youβre building, but for the ones that missed episode 17, can you present you your company and then a bit of your path

 Adam Tank:

 Be glad to I started out as a microbiologist.
-It didn’t take me long to figure out I hated that type of work.
+It didnβt take me long to figure out I hated that type of work.
 I hated being in a lab.
-I didn’t enjoy the quality engineering I was doing in the food industry.
+I didnβt enjoy the quality engineering I was doing in the food industry.
 And in grad school, I got the opportunity to intern at GE water who has since been sold to Suez.
 And one of the things I love about this industry is the people, just an unbelievable amount of love and passion for what we do.
-And it’s very hard to leave once you’re in it.
+And itβs very hard to leave once youβre in it.
 So there were a series of very fortunate events.
 I ended up with a company called Organica water, which was a small wastewater treatment firm.
 And the goal was to spin this software out that helped Organica put together bids for wastewater treatment plants without spending hundreds of engineering hours doing it.
 So they basically automated that conceptual or preliminary design process and the bidding process for wastewater treatment works.

-And we’ve done that.
-We spun the company out now it’s transcend.
-And I jokingly refer to myself as an engineering therapist most days because many engineers, when they come to grips with the fact that software can actually do quite a bit of what they’ve done for 10, 20, 30, 40 years of their career.
+And weβve done that.
+We spun the company out now itβs transcend.
+And I jokingly refer to myself as an engineering therapist most days because many engineers, when they come to grips with the fact that software can actually do quite a bit of what theyβve done for 10, 20, 30, 40 years of their career.
 Things like playing around in Excel spreadsheets or drafting P and IDs or creating BIM models of buildings.
 Software is really good at doing that stuff.
 So I helped them overcome sort of this existential crisis of what happens to my job.
-If software starts to automate a lot of that boring work that I’m doing, but more broadly Antoine and why we’re happy to be on this podcast.
-And I’m happy to have you as part of the podcast ecosystem as well.
-Is that in general in water, we don’t do a good job of selling ourselves to the public, whether you are a utility, if you are a treatment company or a technology company, if you are someone on the regulatory side, it takes catastrophic events like what’s happening in Texas right now to bring water to the forefront of the conversation.
+If software starts to automate a lot of that boring work that Iβm doing, but more broadly Antoine and why weβre happy to be on this podcast.
+And Iβm happy to have you as part of the podcast ecosystem as well.
+Is that in general in water, we donβt do a good job of selling ourselves to the public, whether you are a utility, if you are a treatment company or a technology company, if you are someone on the regulatory side, it takes catastrophic events like whatβs happening in Texas right now to bring water to the forefront of the conversation.

-And that shouldn’t be the case.
-We shouldn’t have to wait for pipes to explode for people to talk about us.
-We shouldn’t have to wait for situations like Flint, Michigan to happen for people to talk about the need for investment in our sector.
-It’s just a shame that that’s happening and it doesn’t have to.
-It’s completely avoidable.
+And that shouldnβt be the case.
+We shouldnβt have to wait for pipes to explode for people to talk about us.
+We shouldnβt have to wait for situations like Flint, Michigan to happen for people to talk about the need for investment in our sector.
+Itβs just a shame that thatβs happening and it doesnβt have to.
+Itβs completely avoidable.
 And Jim and I believe that it all starts with telling better stories in water,

 Antoine Walter:

 Actually that makes us a very smooth transition for the call to adventure.
 Because I wanted to ask you what tend to do to start a podcast.
-But to me, that’s pretty clear you’re on a mission, right?
+But to me, thatβs pretty clear youβre on a mission, right?

 Jim Lauria:

 Yeah.
 Right.
-That’s exactly right.
+Thatβs exactly right.
 Adam and Ryan, we met at a conference when we were both present separately and we just had this connection.
 And I presented to Adams was around for my presentation.
 He got what I was saying, same for me and a will shared an Uber to the airport together.
-And we found that we were both at the time living in San Francisco and we get together on a regular basis and talk about this whole idea of marketing and how it wasn’t being done as we thought it should be.
-And the idea of the podcast started when, when you want it, first of all, we’re going to do an article together.
-And then I saw a podcast about doing podcasts and we talked about it and we thought, we’d give it a try.
-And that intro that you alluded to, that’s pretty much the story of how we actually got to the podcast.
+And we found that we were both at the time living in San Francisco and we get together on a regular basis and talk about this whole idea of marketing and how it wasnβt being done as we thought it should be.
+And the idea of the podcast started when, when you want it, first of all, weβre going to do an article together.
+And then I saw a podcast about doing podcasts and we talked about it and we thought, weβd give it a try.
+And that intro that you alluded to, thatβs pretty much the story of how we actually got to the podcast.

-And you know, the joke was, Hey, let’s see who else is out there and who else is doing podcasts?
-And I put a little mind map together and we saw all the different podcasts, what they were doing well, what they weren’t doing well, we appeared on several of them and that’s what really launched us.
+And you know, the joke was, Hey, letβs see who else is out there and who else is doing podcasts?
+And I put a little mind map together and we saw all the different podcasts, what they were doing well, what they werenβt doing well, we appeared on several of them and thatβs what really launched us.

 Adam Tank:

-The other thing I’ll mention right now that we haven’t talked about was that Jim and I come from very different sort of schools of thought relative to our water industry experience.
-Jim is, as we, you know, laugh about isn’t boomer, we laugh about me.
-I’m a millennial.
+The other thing Iβll mention right now that we havenβt talked about was that Jim and I come from very different sort of schools of thought relative to our water industry experience.
+Jim is, as we, you know, laugh about isnβt boomer, we laugh about me.
+Iβm a millennial.
 Clearly our generations have very different ways of looking at the world.
 So part of what we are hoping to do is approach and be approachable for a broader swath of the water industry.
 Jim was sort of a more old school approach to sales move with the sort of new school approach.
 And then of course, how we blend the two in order to tell better stories in the sector,

 Antoine Walter:

 Talking about stories.
-I’d like to dig in into that in a second, but I have to follow my, my hero’s journey.
+Iβd like to dig in into that in a second, but I have to follow my, my heroβs journey.
 If the trailer is rights, that means to you, Adam, you were not that convinced about launching a podcast at first, is that right?

 Adam Tank:

-That’s absolutely true.
-That’s absolutely true.
-There are too many of them and they aren’t helpful to the audience.
-They aren’t valuable to people in water.
-They just it’s people that they’re talking heads and they don’t really get to any sort of real value for the listener.
+Thatβs absolutely true.
+Thatβs absolutely true.
+There are too many of them and they arenβt helpful to the audience.
+They arenβt valuable to people in water.
+They just itβs people that theyβre talking heads and they donβt really get to any sort of real value for the listener.
 And we wanted to change that.

 Jim Lauria:

 Adam was very adamant about the Adam adamant.
-Hadn’t been there.
+Hadnβt been there.
 We had to give actionable results.
-It wasn’t just to talk about water.
+It wasnβt just to talk about water.
 It was the storytelling, but it was so that the audience actually got value from what we were saying.
-And if that’s one, we don’t do much talking on the show like you, I mean, one of the models that we looked at and said, you know, who’s doing what well, and we liked the fact the way you are very well prepared for that podcast, them when you put the graphics together after the podcast.
+And if thatβs one, we donβt do much talking on the show like you, I mean, one of the models that we looked at and said, you know, whoβs doing what well, and we liked the fact the way you are very well prepared for that podcast, them when you put the graphics together after the podcast.
 So add a number of podcasts.
 We appeared on a couple of podcasts, so how we could work together.
 And that, that was kind of the journey.
-And of course, you’re going to ask about our relationship with water online.
-And we’ll get into that a little bit later down the road
+And of course, youβre going to ask about our relationship with water online.
+And weβll get into that a little bit later down the road

 Antoine Walter:

-Before touching to water online, actually, you know, when I personally started the podcasts, I didn’t know there were so many podcasts, but even when we say so many, if you go to Apple podcasts and you type marketing, it’s not like 10 podcasts, it’s like 10,000.
+Before touching to water online, actually, you know, when I personally started the podcasts, I didnβt know there were so many podcasts, but even when we say so many, if you go to Apple podcasts and you type marketing, itβs not like 10 podcasts, itβs like 10,000.
 So I guess we are still pretty Greenfield compared to that.
 So what made you think that it was overcrowded with similar stories?

 Adam Tank:

 For me, it was that, and maybe it is just our little corner of the internet or corner of the Waterworld, but I felt like a new podcast was popping up every week.
 And the reason I felt that way was because on LinkedIn, I saw them coming up.
 I would get emails about new ones.
 I would see at various conferences, people were launching a new podcast as part of the conference.
 And at some point it just became overwhelming.
 What?
-I don’t have time to listen to it at all.
+I donβt have time to listen to it at all.
 And secondly, the couple of ones that I did listen to provide me no value to me, selfishly, they provided absolutely no value.
 And so the only way Jim was going to be able to convince me to do this thing was if we could provide actionable takeaways for our audience, where they would at the end of the episode, think, Oh my God, I got to go do that or all, man, I need to go find a way to get budget, to tell better stories.

 Antoine Walter:

-So actually talking of actionable takeaway, and that’s my smooth transition to the mentor helper, which is here, water online.
-I don’t know if you know these tool called spark Toro spark to rule gives you an insight into any kind of industry.
+So actually talking of actionable takeaway, and thatβs my smooth transition to the mentor helper, which is here, water online.
+I donβt know if you know these tool called spark Toro spark to rule gives you an insight into any kind of industry.
 What are the influencers who are the go-to places and things like that.
 And you should type water or wastewater into spark Toro.
 They give you as number one, water online.
 So you partnered with the number one, go-to the number one place for people to go and seek information in that industry.
 So here that would be a cool takeaway for me.
 How do you do that?

 Jim Lauria:

 Well, I have been writing for water online since about 2007, 2008, and I just connected with them and their audience seem to gravitate to my content.
-And I’ve been the number one writer on there for a number of years in a row.
-And the general manager, I knew they had salespeople and I just felt that they were the ones to really see and maybe be the partner with because both of us really felt we couldn’t know who would be the best people to work with.
+And Iβve been the number one writer on there for a number of years in a row.
+And the general manager, I knew they had salespeople and I just felt that they were the ones to really see and maybe be the partner with because both of us really felt we couldnβt know who would be the best people to work with.

 Antoine Walter:

-So you’re the number one writer on the number one platform that makes you our superstar in the industry,
+So youβre the number one writer on the number one platform that makes you our superstar in the industry,

 Jim Lauria:

-You Adam and I, we both agreed that we weren’t going to be the ones to edit, produce it.
+You Adam and I, we both agreed that we werenβt going to be the ones to edit, produce it.
 We needed to find a good partner.
-And so that’s how we came to develop our relationship with them to work with us on the podcast.
+And so thatβs how we came to develop our relationship with them to work with us on the podcast.

 Antoine Walter: